 - Experience a rare and amazing collection: Two Horses Native Artifact collection and education from 12.00 to 2.00 each day: stone arrowheads of various sizes and purposes, spear and knife heads, tools and sacred effigies.
 Each item was hand knapped with flint, then meticulously sharpened with deer antler to a cutting edge, dating from 12,000 years ago to present.
 The collection is used for educational purposes in schools and community settings and shared by Walt Two Horses and Jetta Petrie

-- Stories with Day Lone Wolf on Saturday at 2.30
+- Stories with Day Lone Wolf on Sunday at 2.30 in the same booth as above.

 Garlic games takes place throughout the weekend.
 Allium (that’s latin for garlic) antics take place in the games area in front of the Seeds of Solidarity tent and include: